-(a) The minimum performance standards for the calendar year must include: (1) a graduation rate, as defined in §800.504(a) of this subchapter, of at lea percent; and (2) a program cost per graduate of \$7,000 or less, as calculated pursuant to \$800.504(b) of this subchapter. (b) Each year, the Agency shall review data from each participating provider to each that the services offered by the provider are meeting the minimum performar standards.
-If the Agency determines that a provider did not meet the minimum performance standards in the previous calendar year, the Agency shall place provider on probationary status for the remainder of the current calendar year (c) The Agency shall remove any provider that does not meet the minimum perf standards for two consecutive calendar years from the provider list published Texas Labor Code, §317.005.
-800. 504.
+503. Minimum Performance Standards. (a) The minimum performance standards for the calendar year must include: (1) a graduation rate, as defined in §800.504(a) of this subchapter, of at lea percent; and (2) a program cost per graduate of \$7,000 or less, as calculated pursuant to \$800.504(b) of this subchapter. (b) Each year, the Agency shall review data from each participating provider to entire that the services offered by the provider are meeting the minimum performant standards.
+If the Agency determines that a provider did not meet the minimum performance standards in the previous calendar year, the Agency shall place provider on probationary status for the remainder of the current calendar year. (c) The Agency shall remove any provider that does not meet the minimum perfectandards for two consecutive calendar years from the provider list published Texas Labor Code, §317.005.
+800. Texas Labor Code, §317.005.
+504. Graduation Rate and Graduate Cost Formulas. (a) 504.
 Graduation Rate and Graduate Cost Formulas.
-0000 01 10 12 10 10 11 11 11 11 11 11 11 11 11 11 11 (a) Graduation rate is defined as and determined by dividing the number of stude received a high school diploma from the qualified provider by the number of Graduation rate is defined as and determined by dividing the number of stude Graduation rate is defined as and determined by dividing the number of stude received a high school diploma from the qualified provider by the number of for which the qualified provider sought and received reimbursements. (a) Graduation rate is defined as and determined by dividing the number of stude received a high school diploma from the qualified provider by the number of for which the qualified provider sought and received reimbursements.
-The Program cost per graduate formula is determined as the product of the number of students who received a high school diploma the previous calendar year multi- (a) Graduation rate is defined as and determined by dividing the number of stude received a high school diploma from the qualified provider by the number of for which the qualified provider sought and received reimbursements.
-The Program cost per graduate formula is determined as the product of the number of students who received a high school diploma the previous calendar year mult \$7,000; the product may not exceed the total annual cost (reimbursements page 1). (a) Graduation rate is defined as and determined by dividing the number of stude received a high school diploma from the qualified provider by the number of for which the qualified provider sought and received reimbursements.
-The Program cost per graduate formula is determined as the product of the number of students who received a high school diploma the previous calendar year multiple. (a) (b) Graduation rate is defined as and determined by dividing the number of stude received a high school diploma from the qualified provider by the number of for which the qualified provider sought and received reimbursements.
-The Program cost per graduate formula is determined as the product of the number of students who received a high school diploma the previous calendar year multi \$7,000; the product may not exceed the total annual cost (reimbursements page). (a) (b) Graduation rate is defined as and determined by dividing the number of stude received a high school diploma from the qualified provider by the number of for which the qualified provider sought and received reimbursements.
-The Program cost per graduate formula is determined as the product of the number of students who received a high school diploma the previous calendar year mult \$7,000; the product may not exceed the total annual cost (reimbursements particularly qualified provider for the total number of services provided.
+Graduation rate is defined as and determined by dividing the number of stude received a high school diploma from the qualified provider by the number of (a) (b) Graduation rate is defined as and determined by dividing the number of stude received a high school diploma from the qualified provider by the number of for which the qualified provider sought and received reimbursements.
+The Program cost per graduate formula is determined as the product of the number of students who received a high school diploma the previous calendar year multi \$7,000; the product may not exceed the total annual cost (reimbursements pa (a) (b) Graduation rate is defined as and determined by dividing the number of stude received a high school diploma from the qualified provider by the number of for which the qualified provider sought and received reimbursements.
+The Program cost per graduate formula is determined as the product of the number of students who received a high school diploma the previous calendar year mult \$7,000; the product may not exceed the total annual cost (reimbursements par qualified provider for the total number of services provided. (a) (b) Graduation rate is defined as and determined by dividing the number of stude received a high school diploma from the qualified provider by the number of for which the qualified provider sought and received reimbursements.
+The Program cost per graduate formula is determined as the product of the managements who received a high school diploma the previous calendar year multi- \$7,000; the product may not exceed the total annual cost (reimbursements par qualified provider for the total number of services provided.
 505. Reimbursement Rates.
-The reimbursement amounts that a qualified provider may receive, to the extension of the students of the number of services provided. (a) (b) Graduation rate is defined as and determined by dividing the number of stude received a high school diploma from the qualified provider by the number of for which the qualified provider sought and received reimbursements.
-The Program cost per graduate formula is determined as the product of the number of students who received a high school diploma the previous calendar year mult \$7,000; the product may not exceed the total annual cost (reimbursements par qualified provider for the total number of services provided.
-505. Reimbursement Rates. (a) (b) Graduation rate is defined as and determined by dividing the number of stude received a high school diploma from the qualified provider by the number of for which the qualified provider sought and received reimbursements.
-The Program cost per graduate formula is determined as the product of the number of students who received a high school diploma the previous calendar year mult \$7,000; the product may not exceed the total annual cost (reimbursements particularly qualified provider for the total number of services provided.
-505. Reimbursement Rates.
-The reimbursement amounts that a qualified provider may receive, to the extension of the students of the number of services provided. (a) (b) Graduation rate is defined as and determined by dividing the number of stude received a high school diploma from the qualified provider by the number of for which the qualified provider sought and received reimbursements.
-The Program cost per graduate formula is determined as the product of the nustudents who received a high school diploma the previous calendar year mult \$7,000; the product may not exceed the total annual cost (reimbursements para qualified provider for the total number of services provided.
-505. Reimbursement Rates.
-The reimbursement amounts that a qualified provider may receive, to the extending is available, shall be as follows:
+The reimbursement amounts that a qualified provider may receive, to the extension of the provider may receive.